Ion Antonescu: Early life and career

 Born in the town of Pitești, north-west of the capital Bucharest, Antonescu was the scion of an upper-middle class Romanian Orthodox family with some military tradition.
 He was especially close to his mother, Lița Baranga, who survived his death.
 His father, an army officer, wanted Ion to follow in his footsteps and thus sent him to attend the Infantry and Cavalry School in Craiova.
 During his childhood, his father divorced his mother to marry a woman who was a Jewish convert to Orthodoxy.
 The breakup of his parents' marriage was a traumatic event for the young Antonescu, and he made no secret of his dislike of his stepmother, whom he always depicted as a femme fatale who destroyed what he saw as his parents' happy marriage.

-According to one account, Ion Antonescu was briefly a classmate of Wilhelm Filderman, the future Romanian Jewish community activist whose interventions with Conducător Antonescu helped save a number of his coreligionists.
+According to one account, Antonescu was briefly a classmate of Wilhelm Filderman, the future Romanian Jewish community activist whose interventions with Conducător Antonescu helped save a number of his coreligionists.
 After graduation, in 1904, Antonescu joined the Romanian Army with the rank of Second Lieutenant.
 He spent the following two years attending courses at the Special Cavalry Section in Târgoviște.
 Reportedly, Antonescu was a zealous and goal-setting student, upset by the slow pace of promotions, and compensated for his diminutive stature through toughness.
 In time, the reputation of being a tough and ruthless commander, together with his reddish hair, earned him the nickname Câinele Roșu ("The Red Dog").
 Antonescu also developed a reputation for questioning his commanders and for appealing over their heads whenever he felt they were wrong.

 During the repression of the 1907 peasants' revolt, he headed a cavalry unit in Covurlui County.
 Opinions on his role in the events diverge: while some historians believe Antonescu was a particularly violent participant in quelling the revolt, others equate his participation with that of regular officers or view it as outstandingly tactful.
 In addition to restricting peasant protests, Antonescu's unit subdued socialist activities in Galați port.
 His handling of the situation earned him praise from King Carol I, who sent Crown Prince (future monarch) Ferdinand to congratulate him in front of the whole garrison.
 The following year, Antonescu was promoted to Lieutenant, and, between 1911 and 1913, he attended the Advanced War School, receiving the rank of Captain upon graduation.
 In 1913, during the Second Balkan War against Bulgaria, Antonescu served as a staff officer in the First Cavalry Division in Dobruja.